Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Operator Theory for Reversible Markov Chains

-It is well known that $\norm{P}$ is closely related to the convergence properties of the Markov chain defined by $p$ \citep{liu:wong:kong:1995,rose:2003}.
-In particular, the chain is geometrically ergodic if and only if $\norm{P}<1$ \citep{robe:rose:1997}.
+It is well known that $\norm{P}$ is closely related to the convergence properties of the Markov chain defined by~$p$ (Liu, Wong and Kong, \citeyear{liuwongkong1995}; Rosenthal, \citeyear{rose2003}).
+In particular, the chain is geometrically ergodic if and only if $\norm{P}<1$ (Roberts and Rosenthal, \citeyear{roberose1997}).
 There is an important practical advantage to using an MCMC algorithm that is driven by a geometrically ergodic Markov chain.
-Indeed, when the chain is geometric, sample averages satisfy central limit theorems, and these allow for the computation of asymptotically valid standard errors for MCMC-based estimates \citep{jone:hara:caff:neat:2006,fleg:hara:jone:2008}.
-We note that geometric ergodicity of reversible Monte Carlo Markov chains is typically not proven by showing that the operator norm is strictly less than 1, but rather by establishing a so-called geometric drift condition \citep{jone:hobe:2001}.
+Indeed, when the chain is geometric, sample averages satisfy central limit theorems, and these allow for the computation of asymptotically valid standard errors for MCMC-based estimates (Jones et al., \citeyear{joneharacaffneat2006}; Flegal, Haran and Jones, \citeyear{flegharajone2008}).
+We note that geome\-tric ergodicity of reversible Monte Carlo Markov chains is typically not proven by showing that the operator norm is strictly less than 1, but rather by establishing a so-called geometric drift condition (Jones and Hobert, \citeyear{jonehobe2001}).

-If $|\X|<\infty$, then $P$ is simply the Mtm whose $(i,j)$th element is $p(j|i)$, the probability that the chain moves from $i$ to $j$.
-In this case, $\Sp(P)$ is just the set of eigenvalues of $P$ \citep[see e.g.][]{mira:geye:1999}.
-The reader is probably used to thinking of 1 as an eigenvalue for $P$ because $P$ satisfies the equation $P {\bf 1} = {\bf 1}$, where ${\bf 1}$ denotes a vector of ones.
-However, the only constant function in $L_0^2$ is the zero function, so $(1,{\bf 1})$ is not a viable eigen-solution in our context.
-Furthermore, irreducibility implies that the only vectors ${\bf v}$ that solve the equation $P{\bf v}={\bf v}$ are constant.
+If $|\X|\,{<}\,\infty$, then $P$ is simply the Mtm whose $(i,j)$th element is $p(j|i)$, the probability that the chain mo\-ves from $i$ to $j$.
+In this case, $\Sp(P)$ is just the set of eigenvalues of $P$ (see, e.g., Mira and Geyer, \citeyear{mirageye1999}).
+The reader is probably used to thinking of 1 as an eigenvalue for $P$ because $P$ satisfies the equation $P \mathbf{1} = \mathbf{1}$, where $\mathbf{1}$ denotes a vector of ones.
+However, the only constant function in $L_0^2$ is the zero function, so $(1,\mathbf { 1})$ is not a viable eigen-solution in our context.
+Furthermore, irreducibility implies that the only vectors $\mathbf{v}$ that solve the equation $P\mathbf{v}=\mathbf{v}$ are constant.
 It follows that $1 \notin \Sp(P)$.
-Aperiodicity implies that $-1 \notin \Sp(P)$.
+Aperiodicity implies that $-1 \notin\Sp(P)$.
 Hence, when $\X$ is a finite set, $\norm{P}$ is necessarily less than one.
-In the next section, we return to the DA algorithm.
+In the next section we return to the DA algorithm.